joachim-gassen/rdfanalysis/README.md

 ### Step 7: Document your design

 The below serves documentation purposes.
 The function `prepare_design_documentation()` generates a PDF file in your project directory that documents your code.
+For it to work you need a local `R Markdown` installation that is capable to produce PDF files.

 ``` r
 prepare_design_documentation(design, output_file = "my_design.pdf")